Web security module

 Sitefinity CMS adds another layer of protection to your site.
 The system sends HTTP headers to configure web clients (browsers) and turn on their build-in security features.
+The system also screens for any redirects and web service calls to unvalidated domains.

 The site administrators are responsible for the security.
 You should configure your site, so that no other role, such as author, content editor, designer, or frontend user, is able to add a reference to external resource, without the explicit permission from the administrator.
 The administrator should be able to configure the transport layer security upgrade, the prevention from clickjacking attacks, the XSS protection, and more.
 Only administrators should be able to turn off the Web security module or its features.